 and administration of SGU.

-The objective of the Student Veterinary Emergency & Critical Care Society (SVECCS) is to encourage the education and involvement of veterinary students in all aspects of emergency and critical care medicine.
+The objective of SVECCS is to encourage the education and involvement of veterinary students in all aspects of emergency and critical care medicine.
 SVECCS covers on-call shifts at the Small Animal Hospital assisting the veterinarians in whatever cases come in.
-The organization features various lectures from guest speakers and hands-on wet labs based on real life emergency situations.
-SVECCS also offers scholarships, educational reference materials, and gives opportunities for internships in emergency and critical care medicine to members.
+The organization features various lectures from guest speakers and hands on wet labs based on real life emergency situations.
+SVECCS also offers scholarships, educational reference materials, and give opportunities for internships in emergency and critical care medicine to members.

-The Surgery Club offers all SGU students, regardless of future professional interests, an opportunity to participate in a variety of activities including learning suturing techniques as well as observing surgeries at the local hospital.
+The Surgery Club offers all SGU students, regardless of future professional interests, an opportunity to participate in a variety of activities including learning suturing techniques as well as observing surgeries at the local hospital (http://www.sgusurgery.com).

-The Preveterinary Club provides opportunities to gain basic knowledge and practical experience within the field of veterinary medicine for those with, and without, prior veterinary experience.
+The Pre-Veterinary Club provides opportunities to gain basic knowledge and practical experience within the field of Veterinary Medicine for those with, and without, prior veterinary experience.
 We volunteer around the island to better the lives of animals in Grenada and the organizations who serve those animals.
-The club allows preveterinary students to get together both for fun and to address issues that affect them.
-It works with other clubs to make the preveterinary program more involved in the School of Veterinary Medicine.
+The club allows Pre-Veterinary students to get together both for fun and to address issues that affect us.
+We work with other clubs to make the Pre-Veterinary program more involved in the Veterinary School.

-The Undergraduate Student Government Association (USGA) of the St. George's University is a representative of all Undergraduate students in the School of Arts and Sciences, which comprises the following programs: pre-med, pre-vet, life sciences, business, management information systems, liberal studies, information technology, and nursing.
+The Undergraduate Student Government Association of the St. George's University is a representative of all Undergraduate students in the School of Arts and Sciences, which comprises the following programs: Pre-Med, Pre-Vet, Life Sciences, Business, Management Information Systems, Liberal Studies, Information Technology and Nursing.
 The USGA acts on behalf of undergraduate students to address concerns, and assist in their development in academic and non-academic matters in an effort to ensure that they are afforded the best experience possible at the University.

-The Veterinary Business Management Assocation (VBMA) is a student-driven organization dedicated to advancing the veterinary profession through increasing business knowledge, creating networking opportunities and empowering students to achieve their personal and professional goals.
+The VBMA is a student driven organization dedicated to advancing the veterinary profession through increasing business knowledge, creating networking opportunities and empowering students to achieve their personal and professional goals.
 The VBMA strives to expand student awareness and knowledge through scheduling speakers and organizing seminars to cover relevant topics to veterinary practice that lie outside the current veterinary medical curriculum, with an emphasis on business management, finance, leadership, marketing, law, and communication skills.

 WIM is a committee that advocates for the interests of women in medicine, particularly physicians-in-training.
-It promotes women's health, emphasizing well-being and autonomy and works for the inclusion of women's health issues in medical school curricula and continuing medical education.
-The organization also works to affirm the basic right of reproductive freedom and to educate women to become full participants in their own health care.
-For example, as a part of community education, the group participates in community health fairs and offers breast exam screening, self-exam instruction, resources, and referrals.
+We promote women's health, emphasizing well-being and autonomy and we work for the inclusion of women's health issues in medical school curricula and continuing medical education.
+We also work to affirm the basic right of reproductive freedom and to educate women to become full participants in their own health care.
+For example, as apart of community education, we participate in community Health Fairs and offer breast exam screening, self-exam instruction, resources, and referrals.
 There are many workshops, guest lectures, and activities planned during each semester to benefit students, staff, and the community.